 A “pass” grade in a course earns credits toward your degree, as appropriate meets academic requirements, and does not affect your GPA.
 A grade of “fail” has the same significant impact as an “F” letter grade, it will lower your GPA and credits will not be applied toward your degree.

 If I chose pass-fail, how will I be graded?

 Your professor’s course level grading rubric and expectations for learning still apply.
 To earn a “pass grade” you must earn the equivalent of a passing letter grade.
 Please seek guidance from the student handbook or your professor as needed.

 Half-semester courses that ended before we shifted to all courses being online are not eligible for pass-fail grading.

-Will I still be eligible for the Dean's List if I choose pass-fail?
+Will I still be eligible for the Dean's List if I chose pass-fail?

 To be eligible for the Dean’s List this semester you must earn a semester GPA of 3.3 and be enrolled in a minimum of 12-credits of courses that are receiving letter grades.
 As an example, you are eligible for the Dean’s List with 16-credits of letter grades and 4-credits of pass/fail.